toa-io/comq/readme.md

-The Reply stream may be consumed by `IO.fetch`, which has a signature similar to [`IO.request`](#request) and returns a readable stream in object mode.
+The Reply stream may be consumed by `IO.fetch`, which has a signature similar to [`IO.request`](#request) and returns a Readable stream.

 `async IO.fetch(queue: string, payload: any, [encoding: string]): Readable`